lbo462/xmas-of-things/README.md

 #### SEN - Sensors team

-In charge of reading values from various sensors, yet to be defined.
+In charge of reading values from various sensors.
-These values are then set on the LoRa network and handled by the TTN team.
+These values are then sent on the LoRa network and handled by the TTN team.

 #### API - API team

 In charge of monitoring the values sent by the sensors, after they were formatted.
-They will create a web interface, _probably using [Grafana](https://grafana.com/) 😉_ to display the data, and send action commands.
+They maintain the web interface, to display the data, and send action commands.

-They're also in charge of defining standard behind "action command" sent to the engines of the CTH team, probably in accordance with the TTN team.
+They're also in charge of defining standard behind "action command" sent to the engines of the CTH team, in accordance with the TTN team.

 #### CTH - Center Town Hall team

 Heart of the city actions, they drive the engines.
-Will take sensors data and action commands as input and output live action using engines, such as LED, servos, speaker, etc.
+Will take action commands as input and output live action using engines, such as LED, servos, speaker, etc.

 #### TTN - TTN team

-Format incoming data directly within the LoRa network so that the other team won't bother with different format and can refer to standarts defined here.
+Format incoming data directly within the LoRa network so that the other team won't bother with different format and can refer to standards defined here.

 #### DES - Design team